Initializing… System deviation:

 server ntp1.time.nl iburst key 1

-Another option is not to work with a daemon, but to periodically synchronise your server with CRON.
-In the example below, we have opted for weekly synchronisation (at a fairly random time, not at minute '0', in order to avoid overload peaks).
-However, you can of course synchronise more often if you wish.
-Do not synchronise more than once an hour, though, and not on the hour, but at a randomly chosen time.
+Yet another option is not to use a daemon at all, but to synchronise your server periodically via CRON.
+In the example below, this is done weekly (at a fairly random time β€” not at minute '0' β€” to avoid overload peaks), but you can of course synchronise more often.
+However, do not do so more than once per hour, and not on the hour itself; choose a random minute instead.

 # Update ntpdate every Wednesday at 4 minutes past 11:00 am